 Bonnies Walk To Find A Cure For Cystic Fibrosis

-Bonaventure athletes and members of the Athletics Department
+Bonaventure student-athletes, coaches and members of the St.

-Head Strength and Conditioning coach Darryn Fiske spearheaded the event four years ago, and has been integral in the subsequent involvement of the St. Bonaventure athletic community.
-His five-year-old nephew Andrew, who just started kindergarten, was born with cystic fibrosis (CF), a terminal disease that affects the lungs and digestive systems of the body.
-Forty years ago a majority of children diagnosed with CF never even made it kindergarten, and while strides have been made since then, the average life expectancy of someone with CF is just 40 years.
+Started five years ago by head strength and conditioning coach Darryn Fiske, the walk has become an annual opportunity for the Bonaventure athletic community to give back.
+Fiske’s six-year-old nephew, Andrew, was born with Cystic Fibrosis (CF), a terminal disease that affects the lungs and digestive system of the body.
+Forty years ago, a majority of the children diagnosed with CF never made it to kindergarten.
+While strides have been made since then, the average life expectancy of someone with CF is just 40 years.

-Click here to make an online donation or to pre-register for Saturday’s walk.
+If you are unable to make the walk, but still wish to donate, please click here to make a secure online donation or to pre-register for Saturday’s walk.
 For more information, contact Fiske at (716) 375-7683 or email@example.com.